alexrutar/vs/README.md

 ```
 fisher install alexrutar/vs
 ```
-Otherwise, the function is in [functions/vs.fish](functions/vs.fish) and the completions are in [completions/vs.fish](completions/vs.fish) and you can just install them manually.
+Otherwise, the function is in [functions/vs.fish](functions/vs.fish) and the completions are in [completions/vs.fish](completions/vs.fish) and you can just copy them to the relevant folders.
-You also need to ensure that [Obsession.vim](https://github.com/tpope/vim-obsession) is installed in your Vim instance.

 ## Dependencies
 You need the tools [fzf](https://github.com/junegunn/fzf) and [fd](https://github.com/sharkdp/fd) accessible on your `PATH`.
 You also need a mildly modern version of GNU `tree`.

+You also need [Obsession.vim](https://github.com/tpope/vim-obsession) accessible to your preferred Vim executable.

 ## Configuration
 You can select where you want the session files to be saved with the variable `VS_SESSION_DIR`.